Dental Restorations Johns Creek, GA

 Types of Restorations

 If you live in the Johns Creek area, schedule an appointment with our dental office to learn more about the type of restorations that are available to correct your tooth.
-At Brian G. Booth DDS, we do not believe that there is a one-size-fits-all-solution, but offer customized treatment plans based on the needs of each individual patient.
+At Johns Creek Dentistry, we do not believe that there is a one-size-fits-all-solution, but offer customized treatment plans based on the needs of each individual patient.
 The restoration that works for your spouse is not necessarily the one that we will recommend for you.

 Here are some of the common dental restorations that we offer: